Accrued Liability

 A firm can use the cash accounting method and pay professionals to convert its books to the accrual accounting method to file taxes.

-There are some major flaws in the cash accounting method that you do not have in the accrual accounting method.
+The cash accounting method has some major flaws that are absent in the accrual accounting method.

 Before mentioning the flaws, it is essential to understand that the cash accounting method creates a lag between the activity and payment for the activity.